-The Bluegrass State of Kentucky is best known for its horses and its Bourbon, but did you know the rolling hills and glacial features also make it a popular destination for ATV trails?
-Stretching from Illinois in the West to West Virginia in the East, there are dozens of thrilling ATV trails in Kentucky.
+Aside from its famous horses and Bourbon, The Bluegrass State of Kentucky also has rolling hills and glacial features that makes it a popular destination among ATV enthusiasts.
+Stretching from Illinois in the West to West Virginia in the East, there are dozens of ATV trails to explore in Kentucky.

 From National Forest trails to privately-owned ATV parks, these are some of our favorite ATV trails in Kentucky.

 ATV Riding in Kentucky

 Before you hit these ATV trails in Kentucky, you may be wondering what to expect.

 In general, ATV’s are not street legal in Kentucky.

 They may only be ridden on public roads when it’s necessary to cross a road to stay on the trail, or in other special circumstances.